MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 599 - Epilogue 2 - Sky Peak - Arriving at Sky Peak 3rd Station Clearing.md

 `Shaymin Normal`

-`Shaymin`: ", why don't you send a Sky Gift to those who have helped you?"
+`Shaymin`: "`Hero Name`, why don't you send a Sky Gift to those who have helped you?"